Patrick Fairweather

 Sir Patrick Fairweather (born 17 June 1936) is a British retired diplomat.
 He served as Ambassador to Angola from 1985 to 1987 and Ambassador to Italy and concurrently Albania from 1992 to 1996.
-He was director of the Butrint Foundation which was concerned with the archaeology and conservation of the classical site of Butrint in southern Albania from 1997 until 2004.
+He was director of the Butrint Foundation which was concerned with the archaeology and conservation of Buthrotum, the classical site of Butrint in southern Albania, from 1997 until 2004.

 Background

 Fairweather, the son of John George Fairweather and Dorothy Jane (née Boanas), was educated at Ottershaw School in Surrey and Trinity College, Cambridge, where he graduated with a degree in history.
-He married Maria (née Merica) in 1962 and the couple have two daughters.
-Maria died in 2010, having completed biographies of Princess Volkonsky (1999) and Madame de Staël (2005).
+He married Maria (née Merica) in 1962 and they had two daughters.